nachtigi/PSIC/README.md

 The PSIC add-in requires MS Excel 2007+ for Win, and enabled macros.
 MS Excel for Mac is not supported.

 ## Example
-The use of PSIC is illustrated in the simulation and control of an electrically heated water heater in the file Heater.xlsx.
+The use of PSIC is illustrated in the simulation and control of an electrically heated water heater in the file [heater.xlsx](heater.xlsx).

 ## Documentation
 * [User Guide](PSIC-user-guide.pdf)